Shell4026/ShellProtector/README.md

 ### Supported texture formats
 - RGB24, RGBA32
 - DXT1, DXT5
-- The Crunch Compression format will convert to DXT1 or DXT5, but the quality will be degraded, so unpack it before proceeding.
+- The Crunch Compression format will auto-convert to DXT1 or DXT5.
 ### feature
 - In-game passwords with OSC